 [For 5-loop braids, I would say that of these two, the bicolor loop tutorial might be more rewarding than the color-planning one.
 Five loops is few enough that just by picking out some nice colors and randomly experimenting with them you can quickly get all the possible (single-color-loop) color-patterns.
 But with bicolor loops, there are some striking-looking color patterns that you might not happen to stumble on.]

-My 9-loop photo tutorial is a little more detailed than this one—has more photos of the braiding steps, and explains some things about the basic V-fell procedure (plus tips for good tension, etc) that hold for any number of loops…
+My 9-loop photo tutorial has photos of the actual braiding steps, and explains some things about the basic procedure (plus tips for good tension, etc) that hold for any number of loops…

 See my Tutorials page for links to all my loop braiding tutorials.
-Don’t miss the Spiral braid video tutorial links at the bottom of the page!
-Spiral braids are great braids, really beautiful and fun and easy to learn—I have videos for them but nothing written up in a post, just go to the bottom of my tutorials page to find the links to those videos.
-(Including left-handed versions—the spiral braids are “handed,” unlike these square braids).
+Don’t miss the Spiral braid video tutorial links—they are a bit hidden, down at the bottom of the page.
+Spiral braids are great braids, really beautiful and fun and easy to learn.
+I just have videos posted for them, nothing written up here on the blog, except for a paragraph or so on that tutorials page about making other color patterns than the spiral one.

 Please leave a note to say hi!
 And definitely leave one if you find mistakes or if anything is unclear, I’ll answer as soon as I can—I can either take more pics or make a quick video if that will help.

 I would love to hear about what you are making/ what your craft interests are.
 I would also love to see a pic of any braids you make from this tutorial (and post them here if you agree)!

 Leave a note under ‘comments’ on any post, or send me an email on my contact page.